JohnnyTheTank/angular-footballdata-api-factory/README.md

 footballdataFactory.getFixturesByTeam({
     id: '<TEAM_ID>',
     season: '<SEASON>',       // (optional) Defaults to the current year, given as 4 digit like '2015'
-    timeFrame: '<TIMEFRAME>', // (optional) The value of the timeFrame argument must start with either p(ast) or n(ext), representing a timeframe either in the past or future.
-It is followed by a number in the range 1..99.
-It defaults to n7 in the fixture resource and is unset for fixture as a subresource.
-For instance: p6 would return all fixtures in the last 6 days, whereas n23 would result in returning all fixtures in the next 23 days.
+    timeFrame: '<TIMEFRAME>', // (optional) The value of the timeFrame argument must start with either 'p' for past or 'n' for next.
+It is followed by a number in the range 1-99.
-    venue: '<VENUE>',         // (optional) 'home' or 'away'.
-Default is unset and means to return all fixtures.
+    venue: '<VENUE>',         // (optional) Valid values: `home` and `away`.
+Default is unset.
     apiKey: '<YOUR_API_KEY>', // Register for a free api key: http://api.football-data.org/register }).then(function (_data) {
     //on success